MLogdberg/mlogdberg.github.io/_posts/2021-10-05-Create Token via Postman.md

 permalink: /blog/2021/10/oauthtokengeneration
 ---

 Beginning to develop solutions where ouath is used as authentication mechanism is often easy due to alot of frameworks sorting out the heavy lifting.
 But I prefer to go in and see the raw data and make small changes/new requests to the apis to get data in order to understand what's going on.
-In those cases I use Postman and build up collections to easyily get the data I want and need.
+In those cases I use Postman and build up collections to easily get the data I want and need.
 And the last few days I've gotten questions from multiple people around how I do it so I felt I should share a blog post about it since more might be interested.

-First of all this the way I'm doing it so if you have a better please fill in the chat since there are more than one way to solve this problem.
+First of all this is the way I'm doing it so if you have a better please fill in the chat since there are more than one way to solve this problem.
 I create a new Workspace "Token generation demo" in [Postman](https://www.postman.com/) (Workspace is a container for i.e. a project where I need to gather all requests and settings I need when working in this project).

 ![Postman Workspace start](/assets/uploads/2021/10/tokengeneration/newworkspace.png)